Home » Hawaii Travel Tips » Best Things to Do » Oahu Surfing On The North Shore: What You Need to Know

 The Hawaiian Pro

-This is a QS event, and takes place at the awesome wave called Haleiwa on the North Shore.
+This is a QS event that takes place at the awesome wave called Haleiwa on the North Shore.
 It is an exciting QS event and has up to 144 of the best surfers in the world competing for valuable points and prize money.

 Haleiwa is one of the North Shore surf spots that garners respect from the people who surf out there because it gets big and scary, and is always a challenge to surf, even on the smaller days.